Cribbage Endgame Rules (How the Game Ends)

 Does the dealer always get to count the crib?

-Yes, but it has no effect on the result.
+Yes, but it has no effect on the official result.
+The game ended the moment 121 was reached.

 👉 More answers: Cribbage FAQ